 Bozard & Co is owned by Philip Turner, a friendly gunmaker with a lifelong experience in the shooting world and has handled shotguns and rifles all his life.

-Philips Bozard & Co gun company has been operating since 2003 in Lambourn and now Baydon.
+Philips Bozard & Co gun company has been operating since 2003 near Lambourn and now Baydon.

 Philip has been working in the gun making industry since 1985, and has worked for some of the most reputable gun manufacturers in the country whilst learning his trade.